type2/website/README.md

 - Use the command `vercel dev` for local development.
 - Note that running locally, headers will not work as expected.
+- Use the hacky local python3 `./server.py` to get a similated behavior.   still imperfect, but it roughly follows the idea, and it follows symlinks